 Iconic London sites calling!
 There are so many iconic London places and activities to see and do.
 The city is where the business world meets the history.
 From iconic London palaces, ancient buildings, museums, and all the iconic London skyscrapers to world-renowned restaurants, and fashion boutiques, there’s so much to see when you visit London.
 There are so many things to do and see in this town.
 It might be impossible for you to pick one.
 Hey, don’t worry.
 We prepared you the list for the 10 best iconic London sites and activities to hit up when you visit the capital.
 Since we know how hard it can be to decide what to visit in London, here they are!

 Who wouldn’t want to visit a royal resident and when it’s the residency of Queen Elizabeth when in London?
 Buckingham Palace has been the main royal residence since 1837.
 Queen Victoria was the first sovereign to live in the palace.
 Yet it has been a private residence before to former queens and lords too.
 Throughout the year, the place is open to the public during the summer for ten weeks.
 In addition to those, there are limited tours in December, January and also during the Easter.
 You can visit the Crown Room, the selection of the Royal Collection and some other staterooms.
 If you are not lucky enough to visit the iconic London palace in these seasons, you can always take a picture in front of the outside gate!
 Also if you look carefully enough you can see witness the guard changing sessions too.

-Iconic London #2: LONDON BRIDGE
+Iconic London #2: TOWER BRIDGE

 Iconic London #3: HOUSES OF PARLIAMENT